 What are the project’s goals?

-Project goals include:

-Restore non-natal estuary and stream habitat in Lund’s Gulch Creek to contribute to recovery of juvenile Chinook salmon.
+Restore non-natal estuary and stream habitat in Lund’s Gulch Creek to contribute to recovery of juvenile Chinook salmon and to meet 50% of the WRIA 8 Recovery Strategy goal for “Reconnecting Backshore Areas and Pocket Estuaries”.

-Restore natural transition from Lund’s Gulch Creek to Puget Sound, including sediment transport processes, to benefit juvenile Chinook in the lower stream, upper estuary, and outer pocket estuary, as well as adjacent shoreline habitats that may receive sediment from Lund’s Gulch Creek.
+Restore natural transition from Lund’s Gulch Creek to Puget Sound, including widened creek mouth, restored sediment transport processes, to benefit juvenile Chinook in the lower stream, upper estuary, and outer pocket estuary, as well as adjacent shoreline habitats that may receive sediment from Lund’s Gulch Creek.

 What are the project’s objectives?

-The following objectives will be completed to address the project goals:
+The following objectives will be completed with SRFB funds to address the project goals:

-Remove undersized railroad culvert and replace with a 130 linear feet (lf) railroad bridge providing a 90-foot channel opening by the year 2021.
+Remove undersized railroad culvert and replace with a 128 linear feet (lf) railroad bridge providing a 90-foot channel opening by the year 2021.

-Remove 17,000 cubic yards (cy) of fill upstream of the railroad to restore a 1.3-acre estuary of Lund’s Gulch Creek by year 2021.
+Remove 17,000 cubic yards (CY) of fill upstream of the railroad to restore a 1.3-acre estuary of Lund’s Gulch Creek by year 2021.

-Restore natural creek sediment transport conditions in the estuary to deliver approximately 80-250 cy annual sediment to estuary and marine nearshore by year 2021.
+Restore natural creek sediment transport conditions in the estuary to deliver approximately 80-250 CY annual sediment to estuary and marine nearshore by year 2021.

-Remove 130 lf of marine and 75 lf of streambank hard armoring (approx. 2,000 cy) (railroad embankment and streambank armor) by 2021.
+Remove 128 lf of marine and 75 lf of streambank hard armoring (approx. 2,000 CY) (railroad embankment and streambank armor) by 2021.

+Additional salmon related objectives to be completed by the overall larger project

 Restore 1.7 acres of nearshore and stream riparian buffers with native vegetation by 2021.